Municue

 Resident

-Search deed records for private alcohol restrictions on your Lemmon Avenue block
+Check deed records for alcohol restrictions on your Lemmon Avenue block

-What to do: Check Dallas County deed records for your address to determine whether private deed restrictions independently prohibit alcohol sales on your block — if the municipal overlay is the only layer of protection, it ends at Council adoption, and no additional city notice is required when individual businesses later apply for state alcohol permits within the former overlay zone.
+What to do: Search Dallas County deed records for your address to find out whether private deed restrictions independently prohibit alcohol sales on your block — if the municipal overlay is your only protection, it ends the moment Council adopts the termination ordinance, and no additional city notice is required when businesses later apply for state alcohol permits inside the former overlay zone.

-Act before: After Council vote on April 22
+Act before: After ordinance adoption at City Council

 Source: City Council — Apr 22, 2026 →